Winter 2025 Course Registration

 Music has existed for thousands of years and is played and enjoyed all around the world.
 It can be one of the richest and rewarding ways to learn about another culture.
 In this course, students will explore music from different cultures.
 They will learn about music practices from a variety of places in the world and the social, cultural, and historical context of those practices.
 Through listening to different musical examples, students will learn about topics such as diversity, identity, intercultural collaboration, globalization, and cultural appropriation, as well as consider the role of technology.
 Students will deepen their understanding and appreciation of different musical traditions as well as their own.
 No prior background in music or ability to read music is required.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.

-PSYC-1128-60 Development: Circle of Life – SILEx *THIS COURSE IS FULL*
+PSYC-1128-60 Development: Circle of Life – SILEx

 Do you know what makes you tall, or smart, or even what makes you a good friend or a good parent?
 This course explores physical, cognitive, social, and emotional development from conception to death.
 We examine the complexity of the circle of life by debating topics such as: Is it wrong for children to tell lies?
 Do adolescents speak a different language?
 Will I have a mid-life crisis?
 Will I ever be able to accept my death?
 Finally, we discuss how development defines all aspects of our lives for better or for worse.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.

-(This is a full year university course Sept. – Apr.)
+PSYC-7007-60 Intro to Psychology 2 (This is a full year university course Sept. – Apr)

 This course is a two-semester introduction to modern scientific psychology.
 Topics include: history and research methods, the brain and behaviour, genetic and evolutionary influences on behaviour, sensation and perception, states of consciousness, learning and motivation, memory, language and cognitive processes, intelligence, lifespan development, social psychology, personality, health psychology, psychological disorders and treatment.
-Remember to enroll in PSYC-7007 for the winter term.

-Band 12 - Tuesdays 10:00 a.m. - 12:00 p.m., plus 1 hour online
+Band 12 - Wednesdays 8:00 a.m. - 10:00 a.m., plus 1 hour online

-INDS-1115-60 The Writer's World – SILEx
+INDS-1115-60 The Writer's World (SILEx)

 This course offers students the opportunity to pursue private interests in creative writing using various forms: prose, poetry, script, and others, while also studying the theoretical aspects of creative writing in terms of its cultural and social functions.
 Students begin by formulating a definition of creative writing, by examining how we analyze creative writing and how publishing functions to support creative writing (within the Canadian industry, North America and world markets), while also examining the role of mass media in creative writing.
 In the latter half of the course, students will have the opportunity to hear invited guest authors discuss the creative writing process while also offering tips and review of student-generated work.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.

-RELG-1004-60 World Religions – SILEx
+RELG-1004-60 World Religions (SILEx)

 * RELG-1003 and RELG-1004 are the same course except RELG-1004 contains the SILEx project.
 Students can only get credit for one of these courses.
 Students who have taken either REGL-1003 or RELG-1004 previously should not take the other course as it will only count once towards your certificate or diploma.

-(This is a full year university course Sept. – Apr.)
+SOCI-7004-60 Intro to Sociology 2 (This is a full year university course Sept. – Apr.)

 Online Courses - the courses listed below are completely online and are asynchronous (no scheduled hours).